Sondra Locke: Memoir and final projects

+The day after the book's release, Eastwood on Eastwood, a feature-length overview of her ex's career directed by Richard Schickel, premiered on TNT.
+John Hartl of The Seattle Times emphasized that "clips from the Locke/Eastwood movies have been edited so carefully that she doesn't appear to have been in any of them.
+It's like making a documentary about Humphrey Bogart and failing to mention Lauren Bacall."
+Locke would once again be notably deleted from a montage commemorating Eastwood at the 2002 Maui Film Festival.

-After 13 years away from acting, Locke returned to the screen in 1999 with cameo roles in the straight-to-video films The Prophet's Game with Dennis Hopper and Clean and Narrow with Wings Hauser.
-In 2014, it was announced that Locke would serve as an executive producer on the Eli Roth film Knock Knock, starring Keanu Reeves.
+After 13 years away from acting, Locke re-emerged in 1999 to appear opposite Dennis Hopper in The Prophet's Game and Wings Hauser in Clean and Narrow, the latter shot in Texas.
+Both films went straight to video.
+About that time, she planned to direct "a two-guys-on-the-run film" called The Hard Easy, which did not eventuate.
+In 2014, Locke served as an executive producer on the Eli Roth film Knock Knock, starring Keanu Reeves.
 She came out of retirement once more in 2016, shooting Alan Rudolph's indie Ray Meets Helen with Keith Carradine.
-The film was screened at Laemmle Music Hall on May 6, 2018, less than six months before Locke died.
+The film had only a brief run in three theaters in May 2018, less than six months before Locke died.

+Despite increasing infirmities, she traveled to Ann Arbor, Michigan, a few days after her 74th birthday to attend the Cinetopia Film Festival, where Ray Meets Helen was received poorly.
+Writer-director Alex O Eaton wanted Locke to play an eccentric Appalachian grandmother in Mountain Rest (2018), but she did not take the role, which ultimately went to the decade-younger Frances Conroy.

+Other activities

 Philanthropy

-During her tenure at WSM, Locke participated in the annual United Cerebral Palsy (UCP) telethons.
+In the 1960s during her tenure at WSM, Locke participated in the annual United Cerebral Palsy (UCP) telethons.
 One year, she toured Birmingham with folk singer Richard Law.

+Following her then-partner's April 15, 1986, inauguration as the 30th mayor of Carmel-by-the-Sea, California, Locke became the de facto First Lady of Carmel.

-In 1992, Locke served as honorary chairwoman for the "Starry, Starry Night" silent auction in Costa Mesa, California to benefit Human Options, a shelter for victims of domestic violence.
+In 1992, she served as honorary chairwoman for the "Starry, Starry Night" silent auction in Costa Mesa, California, to benefit Human Options, a shelter for victims of domestic violence.
 "Being a woman I have great empathy for these women.
 I can understand how stranded they must feel, how hard it is to change one's life," Locke said.
+She also auctioned off a private lunch to raise money for the Los Angeles Ballet.